 Finding the motivation to start and finish a task can be difficult for all of us.
-Where there are Executive Function challenges such as initiating, planning, organizing, prioritizing, and sustaining attention, motivation is a bigger factor.
+Executive function involves processes that are essential for behavior regulation and impulsivity, time management and planning, and problem-solving and decision-making.
+Where there are Executive Function challenges for initiating, planning, organizing, prioritizing, and sustaining attention, motivation is a bigger factor.
 There are many reasons why getting started on tasks is difficult.
 Focusing on specific strategies helps improve motivation.

 Difficulty initiating or getting started